 – John Portman

-Previously blogging under the moniker “Travelpenchant“, she is itching to do something different, probably due to the “7-year itch (七年之痒)”.
-[Yes the blog is 7 years & 5 months old as of February 2017!]
-So, one of the changes for the blog is to re-brand herself as The GPS Gal. 🙂 Why?
+Previously blogging under the moniker “Travelpenchant“, she was itching to do something different, probably due to the “7-year itch (七年之痒)”. [the blog was 7 years 5 months old when the thought to re-brand came about in February 2017] So, one of the changes for the blog is to re-brand herself as The GPS Gal. 🙂 Why?
 Because “GPS” = the initials of her real name, and she is a gal!~ (Haha I hope you already know by now :P)

 To a certain extent, she is grateful to her parents for having foresight in giving her this name, because it seems befitting a gal who loves to travel.
 After all, nowadays, who doesn’t rely on GPS in one way or another when navigating their way around in foreign land? 😉